Hint: It’s not the old, rich, white men, trying to shut Planned Parenthood down.

 Legislation to “defund” Planned Parenthood will hit people who rely on federal insurance and public health programs.
 That’s largely people who already face barriers to accessing health care as people with low incomes, people of color, people who live in rural areas — who make up the majority of Planned Parenthood’s patients.
 Meanwhile, the impact of “defunding” Planned Parenthood on people in the LGBT community and whose identities intersect would be particularly acute.

 Impact of “Defund” on People With Low Incomes

 With the aim of shutting Planned Parenthood down completely, national “defund” legislation would close health center doors to at least 60% of Planned Parenthood’s patients — those who use public programs like Medicaid (the government-funded insurance plan for people with low incomes) and Title X (the government-funded family planning program, which helps people with low incomes).

 Of course, public programs are already prohibited from covering abortion.
 “Defunding” keeps people who use public programs from getting preventive reproductive and sexual health services like birth control, STD tests, breast cancer screenings, and family planning education at Planned Parenthood health centers.
 Many of these patients couldn’t get these services anywhere else — and, like we said, many of them are people with low incomes, people of color, and people who live in rural areas.

 People of color in the U.S. are less able to access quality health care due to the intersecting consequences of racism, sexism, classism, xenophobia, and other systemic barriers.
 So, they’re more likely to rely on federally funded programs to access health care.

-Of the 2.5 million people who rely on Planned Parenthood for health care every year, 370,000 identify as African American or Black.
+Of the 2.4 million people who rely on Planned Parenthood for health care every year, nearly 360,000 (15%) identify as Black.

 Among nonelderly Americans on Medicaid, 11 million are Black.